tsDaenor/CheatSheets/linux/Filewall.md

 ```
 You can get more details about each of these services by looking at their associated .xml file within the /usr/lib/firewalld/services directory.

-You can enable a service for a zone using the ´--add-service= parameter´.
-The operation will target the default zone or whatever zone Is specified by the ´--zone=´ parameter.
+You can enable a service for a zone using the `--add-service= parameter`.
+The operation will target the default zone or whatever zone Is specified by the `--zone=` parameter.
 By default, this will only adjust the current firewall session.
-You can adjust the permanent Firewall configuration by including the ´--permanent´ flag.
+You can adjust the permanent Firewall configuration by including the `--permanent` flag.

 Ef we want to add a service to the firewall we can do so with the following command:
 ```
 sudo firewall-cmd --zone=public --add-service=http
 ```
-The ´--zone=´ is not required when adding to the default zone, if adding to a different zone change ´default´ into the desired zone.
+The `--zone=` is not required when adding to the default zone, if adding to a different zone change `default` into the desired zone.
-Adding a different service to the firewall is done by swapping ´http´ with the desired service.
+Adding a different service to the firewall is done by swapping `http` with the desired service.
 To check if it was added you can use the following command, again changing out the ´public´with the desired zone.

 ```